drasch/talks/talk-triagile-2025-not-scrum/index-motm.md

 ## the scrum master shall share their screen during ceremonies

-## okay, for real now

-## each person should have at least one story to work for the sprint
+## each person should have a story to work this sprint

 ## no